mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/14-generics/index.md

 > Generics may change their type, depending on the type parameters you use with them.

-Our function signature is going to now include a type parameter `T`
+Our function signature is going to now include a type parameter `T`:

 ```ts
 function listToDict<T>(